About Bovine TB

-Home / Practical Guidance / TB Testing / TB Testing in non-bovines
+Home / Practical Guidance / Cattle movements and trading / TB Testing / TB Testing in non-bovines

 The comparative tuberculin skin test is also used in pigs, South American camelids, goats, sheep and deer.
 As in cattle, the skin test is the internationally accepted test for M. bovis in live animals, although its performance characteristics in non-bovine species is not as well known.